Clio Books: The AI That Won't Write Your Book (and That's the Point)

 Who This Is For (and Who It Isn’t)

 Clio is built for nonfiction.
 If you write fiction, novels, short stories, creative nonfiction that relies on scene and voice, this tool has nothing for you.
-There are no worldbuilding features, no character databases, no creative brainstorming tools.
+You won’t find worldbuilding features or character databases here.
 Clio is for business books, memoirs structured around professional expertise, how-to guides, and thought leadership titles.

 You need to actually have the expertise.
 Clio won’t fill gaps in your knowledge.
 If you can talk confidently about your subject for ten hours, you’re the target audience.
 If you’re hoping the AI will help you figure out what to say, you’ll hit a wall quickly.